-Unacceptable Behaviour Consequence Options Actioned By Physically aggressive towards an adult or another child as part of an unprovoked attack Leaving the school without permission Using or throwing objects to purposefully hurt someone Targeted hate or prejudice based on physical or social differences (e.g. race, culture, religion, disability etc.) Using racist language which causes offence Using sexually offensive language or behaviour Intentional damage to school property Repeating 'Hot' behaviours despite previous consequences Repeatedly displaying aggressive, threatening or intimidating behaviours (including sexual behaviours) as part of an unprovoked attack Permanent Exclusion Fixed Term Exclusion SLT to meet with parent/carer (record of meeting kept) Use of external agencies including the police Fixed-period ban from social-time and/or privilege Restorative justice Complete or review a Consistent Management Plan Internal Exclusion for a fixed period (max 3 days) Loss of reward time Head Teacher / Senior Designated Teacher Only the Head Teacher has authority to exclude.
-Physically aggressive towards another child as part of a provoked attack (retaliation) Unintentional physical harm towards another person Threatening or intimidating others verbally or physically Provoking others verbally or physically with intent (e.g. goading, kicking, tripping etc.) Throwing things towards others to intimidate or provoke An escalation of 'Warm' behaviours Bringing dangerous items into school Stealing Swearing / insulting others Internal Exclusion for fixed period (min 0.5 days, max 2 days) Phone call home to parent/carer (record of conversation made) Teacher to formally meet with parent/carer (record of meeting kept) Manageable sanctions at home agreed between teacher and parent/carer Restorative justice (including opportunities to repair relationships) Warning given about the next level with opportunity to repair the situation in line with the Good to be Green system Consider a CMP/Risk Assessment Increased loss of social time or privilege Any of the consequences below Loss of reward time Class Teacher in agreement with the Senior Teacher Leaving the class without permission or refusing to return to class when expected to do so Rudeness, making fun of others and name calling Refusing to follow instructions Arguing with adults, back-chat, ignoring or walking away from an adult Unintentional damage to the school property Preventing other pupils from learning or being happy Follow the consequence ladder of the Good to be Green system Partial/temporary loss of social time (playtime or lunchtime) Partial/temporary loss of privilege (e.g. clubs, class-centred rewards, off site education) Learn outside classroom for a fixed time Informal meeting or phone call with parent/carer Reparation through mediation or restorative practice Warning given about the next level Loss of reward time Class Teacher or OtherStaff Physically aggressive towards an adult or another child as part of an unprovoked attack Leaving the school without permission Using or throwing objects to purposefully hurt someone Targeted hate or prejudice based on physical or social differences (e.g. race, culture, religion, disability etc.) Using racist language which causes offence Using sexually offensive language or behaviour Intentional damage to school property Repeating 'Hot' behaviours despite previous consequences Repeatedly displaying aggressive, threatening or intimidating behaviours (including sexual behaviours) as part of an unprovoked attack Physically aggressive towards another child as part of a provoked attack (retaliation) Unintentional physical harm towards another person Threatening or intimidating others verbally or physically Provoking others verbally or physically with intent (e.g. goading, kicking, tripping etc.) Throwing things towards others to intimidate or provoke An escalation of 'Warm' behaviours Bringing dangerous items into school Stealing Swearing / insulting others Leaving the class without permission or refusing to return to class when expected to do so Rudeness, making fun of others and name calling Refusing to follow instructions Arguing with adults, back-chat, ignoring or walking away from an adult Unintentional damage to the school property Physically aggressive towards an adult or another child as part of an unprovoked attack Leaving the school without permission Using or throwing objects to purposefully hurtsomeone Tragsted hale or prejudice based on physical or social differences (e.g., race, culture, religion, disability etc.) Using racist language which causes offence Using sexually offensive language or behaviour Intentional damage to school property Repeating 1941 behaviours despite previous consequences Repeating 1941 behaviours despite previous consequences Repeating 1940 behaviours (sincluding sexual behaviours) as part of an unprovoked attack (retaliation) Unintentional physical harm towards another child as part of a provoked attack (retaliation) Physically aggressive towards another child as part of a provoked attack (retaliation) Internal Exclusion for a fixed period (max 3 days) Loss of reward time Internal Exclusion for fixed period (min 0.5 days, max 2 days) Phone call home to parent/carer (record of conversation made) Trachering or intimidating others verbally or physically Provoking others verbally or physically with intent (e.g. goading, kicking, tripping etc.) Throwing things towards others to intimidate or provoke An escorative justice (including opportunities to repair relationships) Warning given about the next level with opportunity to repair the situation in line with the Good to be Green system Consider a CMP/Risk Assessment Increased loss of social time or privilege Any of the consequences below Loss of reward time Follow the consequence ladder of the Good to be Green system Partial/temporary loss of social time (p.g. dlubs, class-centred rewards, off site education) Learn of the Consequence below Loss of reward time Follow the consequence ladder of the G
+Unacceptable Behaviour Consequence Options Actioned By Red Hot Physically aggressive towards an adult or another child as part of an unprovoked attack Permanent Exclusion Fixed Term Exclusion SLT to meet with parent/carer (record of meeting kept) Use of external agencies including the police Fixed-period ban from social-time and/or privilege Restorative justice Complete or review a Consistent Management Plan Internal Exclusion for a fixed period (max 3 days) Loss of reward time Head Teacher / Senior Designated Teacher Only the Head Teacher has authority to exclude.
+Hot Physically aggressive towards another child as part of a provoked attack (retaliation) Unintentional physical harm towards another person Threatening or intimidating others verbally or physically Provoking others verbally or physically with intent (e.g. goading, kicking, tripping etc.) Throwing things towards others to intimidate or provoke An escalation of 'Warm' behaviours Bringing dangerous items into school Stealing Swearing / insulting others Internal Exclusion for fixed period (min 0.5 days, max 2 days) Phone call home to parent/carer (record of conversation made) Teacher to formally meet with parent/carer (record of meeting kept) Manageable sanctions at home agreed between teacher and parent/carer Restorative justice (including opportunities to repair relationships) Warning given about the next level with opportunity to repair the situation in line with the Good to be Green system Consider a CMP/Risk Assessment Increased loss of social time or privilege Any of the consequences below Loss of reward time Class Teacher in agreement with the Senior Teacher Warm Leaving the class without permission or refusing to return to class when expected to do so Rudeness, making fun of others and name calling Refusing to follow instructions Arguing with adults, back-chat, ignoring or walking away from an adult Unintentional damage to the school property Preventing other pupils from learning or being happy Follow the consequence ladder of the Good to be Green system Partial/temporary loss of social time (playtime or lunchtime) Partial/temporary loss of privilege (e.g. clubs, class-centred rewards, off site education) Learn outside classroom for a fixed time Informal meeting or phone call with parent/carer Reparation through mediation or restorative practice Warning given about the next level Loss of reward time Class Teacher or Other Staff Cool Expected behaviours are set out in our Positive Behaviour Policy - remember it's good to be green.